Courses Taught

 Summer reading courses for elementary, middle, high school, and college-age students and adults on reading fluency and comprehension; absorption in imaginative literature; identification with characters; reading and studying textbooks and other non-fiction; speed-reading and reporting techniques; writing instruction on main ideas, grammar, and detail

-Reading Teacher.
+Instructor of Record for Summer In-Person and Online Reading Classes.
 Institute of Reading Development.
 Chapel Hill and Durham, NC.
-Supervised by Leah Snyder, Teacher Supervisor.
-Taught 12 class sessions per week, totaling 22 hours of in-class teaching per week.
+Supervised by Maddie Cook, Teacher Supervisor.
+Taught 12-14 class sessions per week, averaging twenty-three hours of in-class teaching per week.